CalHenry/job-scraper-llm-comparison/README.md

 String manipulation done right returns what the user wants and allows for (unlimited) flexibility as long as we take the time and efforts in the code to handle every exception, every possibility.
 LLMs have limitations and will always have a part of randomness in their output (even when the randomness has no negative impact).

-Use LLM for content extraction:
+Use LLM for content extraction when:
-- when the content to extract is small and easy to identify
+- the content to extract is small and easy to identify
-- when the output is structured
+- the output is structured
-- when the extracted content needs simple processing (summarization, translation, re-organization)
+- the extracted content needs simple processing (summarization, translation, re-organization)
-- when a complex task can be decomposed into smaller, simpler ones for multiple LLMs to work together
+- a complex task can be decomposed into smaller, simpler ones for multiple LLMs to work together
+- there are unique cases, similar to the expected output
-- when the hardware allows for larger models
+- the hardware allows for larger models

 Use traditional techniques:
 - when the content to process is huge.
 Either big files, or big groups of small files
 - when speed is a primary concern.
 When the execution has to be fast/optimized
 - when the input follows a defined format or pattern that is easy to convert to code logic
 - when robustness is a primary concern.
-LLMs are black boxes that have unexpected behaviors, whereas outside of bugs, we have a very good control and understanding of regular code execution.
+LLMs are black boxes that have unexpected behaviors, whereas outside of bugs, we have a very good control and understanding of regular code execution

 ### Lessons learned: Model behavior insights, preprocessing importance